Helping the sector thrive

 Running until July 2021, Heritage Digital will support over 700 heritage organisations.

-Culture24’s Leading the Sector is a professional development course in Digital Leadership.
-A cohort of 16 leaders from medium-to-large heritage organisations across the UK are taking part.
+Culture24’s Leading the Sector was a professional development course in Digital Leadership.
+A cohort of 16 leaders from medium-to-large heritage organisations across the UK took part.
+We will discover what they learned and how it can be used by other leaders later in 2021.

 We have produced free digital guides to help heritage organisations get started in key digital areas: